Position: Multimodal Large Language Models Can Significantly Advance Scientific Reasoning: Discussion: What Next?

 For example, MLLMs could be used to generate topic-specific exam questions that align with diverse educational standards or assist in creating adaptive learning materials tailored to different proficiency levels \cite{denny2024desirable}.
-A practical use case might involve a digital teaching assistant that generates personalized lesson plans and explanations based on students' unique learning patterns and challenges.
-Actionable steps include fine-tuning MLLMs with datasets derived from educational content and incorporating user feedback loops to iteratively improve content relevance.

 \textbf{Hallucinations as a Creative Tool.} Hallucinations may play a constructive role in fostering creativity and innovation, particularly in exploratory scientific tasks \cite{huang2023survey,li2024dawn}.
-At the frontier of Stage 4 (shown in Sec. \ref{sec:roadmap}), MLLMs are expected to hypothesize beyond existing knowledge, where generating plausible but unverified information might stimulate novel ideas.
-For instance, in biology, an MLLM could propose hypothetical interactions between cellular components, which, though not yet observed, might inspire experimental validation.
+At the frontier of Stage 4 (Section \ref{sec:roadmap}), MLLMs can hypothesize beyond existing knowledge, where generating plausible but unverified information might stimulate novel ideas.

-A critical challenge lies in striking the right balance between mitigating harmful hallucinations and leveraging beneficial ones.
+A critical challenge lies in striking the balance between mitigating harmful hallucinations and leveraging beneficial ones.
 This requires a fine-grained approach to model design, where hallucination mechanisms are carefully controlled based on task context.
-For foundational reasoning tasks, strict adherence to validated knowledge is essential, while exploratory tasks may allow controlled deviations to inspire innovation.
-By addressing this challenge, our community can better leverage MLLMs to advance both reliable reasoning and innovative exploration \cite{jiang2024survey}.
+For foundational reasoning tasks, strict adherence to validated knowledge is essential, while exploratory tasks allow controlled deviations to inspire innovation \cite{jiang2024survey}.

 \textbf{Interactive Feedback Systems.} Another powerful strategy involves the development of interactive feedback systems, which would allow MLLMs to engage with users dynamically, iterating on their answers based on user input or feedback \cite{abramson2022improving,shtarbanov2023sleeveio}.
 This interactive feature would not only enable models to adjust their reasoning during the problem-solving process but also allow them to ask clarifying questions, improving the overall user experience and enhancing the model’s output.